C191068/Khatami_ReactJs/README.md

 REACT creates a virtual DOM( Document Object Model) in memeory <br>

 REACT is very fast , REACT finds what changes have been made <br>
+and changes only what needed to be changed <br>